 You’re allowed to travel with vitamins in tablet, capsule, and soft gel form, per TSA regulations.
 Soft gels are not considered liquids.

 If possible, you may want to find a way to pack your vitamins in a carry-on bag.
 That way, you have easy access to your vitamins, and you’re not at risk of being without them in the event that your checked luggage is lost or delayed.
-Another good rule of thumb is pack a few extra of each supplement, in case you end up traveling a little longer than you originally thought you would.
+Another good rule of thumb is to pack a few extra of each supplement, in case you end up traveling a little longer than you originally thought you would.

 Care/of’s daily pill packs make it easy to travel with your supplements.
 Pack enough packs for each day of your trip, plus an extra one or two just in case!

 Having a pouch or pill case to store your vitamins can also make them easier to transport.
 Perhaps you’ll want to invest in a container for the amount of days you will be away.
 Some containers are even labeled by time of day or by days of the week, helping you stay consistent with your vitamin routine.
 If your supplements need to stay cold, you can travel with a frozen gel ice pack.
+Just know that the gel ice pack must be frozen or partially frozen at the time of TSA screening, or else it will be considered a liquid and subject to liquid volume restrictions.

 The work of staying healthy doesn’t stop just because you’re traveling!
 Fortunately, there are ways to safely and easily bring your vitamins along with you.
 Buy a nice travel pack and stay up-to-date on the TSA guidelines.
 When possible, try to bring your vitamins as part of a carry-on item.